 Transition Bondi is a community group in Sydney, Australia, based on the principles of the global Transition Town movement.
-Through workshops and events, such as our popular Film & Feast night, a monthly Dig Day at our community garden and a farmers market stall for free bike tune-ups and training, Transition Bondi brings people together to share, learn and be active in creating a more sustainable community and world.
+Through workshops and events, such as our popular Film & Feast night, a monthly Dig Day at our community garden and a farmers market stall, Transition Bondi brings people together to share, learn and be active in creating a more sustainable community and world.
 We believe addressing the big issues of our time, from food security to dependence on fossil fuels, starts at the local level: here in Bondi Beach.

 The Transition Town movement started in the UK and Ireland in the early part of the twenty-first century.
 It was sparked by a simple question: what would a community-led response to the big challenges the world faces look like?
 Using philosophies, tools, and values from social and cultural movements of the past – including an emphasis on permaculture principles – Transition Town Totnes was born in 2006, and the message quickly spread around Europe and the world.
 Soon, communities near and far were growing their own food, harnessing clean energy, and experimenting with local currencies.

 In 2009, the Transition ethos reached Lance Lieber in Sydney, Australia, when he watched a TED Talk given by Transition Totnes co-founder Rob Hopkins.
 Rob spoke of peak oil and climate change as well as the stories we’ve been told for generations about wealth and abundance – from the magic pot of porridge to the elves who make our shoes – which have disconnected us from the truth about labour, energy, and environmental impact.
 This struck a chord for Lance.